judepayne/draw-graph/web-draw-graph/help1.md

 Delete the line you just added, and replace it with this one.

-    ce:pandas:brownbears
+    ce,pandas:brownbears

 and hit 'draw-graph' again.
 brownbears is placed below pandas and the edges that draw-graph creates to control that are styled as invisible, so they don't appear in the display.
 Actually, they're stripped out of the svg by Graphviz while its creating it, so are not even present if you decide to edit the svg in an editor program later.
-You can specify multiple cluster edges on a single `ce:` line so
+You can specify multiple cluster edges on a single `ce,` line so

-    ce:pandas:brownbears:pandas:squirrels
+    ce,pandas:brownbears:pandas:squirrels

 will bring the squirrels cluster below pandas also.
-It's also fine to specify `ce:` relationships on multiple lines.
+It's also fine to specify `ce,` relationships on multiple lines, which, for clarify, is preferable.

+A note on the implementation of cluster edges.
+The Graphviz layout engine has no concept of the relative position of clusters.
+Rather they are just boxes draw around the nodes they contain.
+In order to introduce relative positoning, draw-line creates a lot of invisible edges between nodesin the two clusters you specify an edge between in the graph just before it is rendered.
+These edges have `constraint:true` set - i.e. they participate in and influence the *rank*.
+If you ever want to see these edges, there's an option called 'show invisible constraints'.
+Cluster edges only work in one direction.
+For example if you `dot` layout graph has a 'rankdir' (another option) set to `TB`, i.e. Top to Bottom, then cluster edges can be used to say that one cluster is 'below' another.. but there's no 'to the left of' instruction available at the same time.

+draw-graph offers the option to control the number of inter-node edges used to implement each cluster edge.
+Low numbers might not be enough to push your clusters into the desired relative positions given all the other edges that you've specified in the graph that could also be influencing rank.
+Higher numbers lock the relative position of clusters very effectively but can cause graphviz to produce a wide graph (which can be countered by setting the 'concentrate' option to true).

+Generally you want the lowest number of cluster edges that produce the desired cluster positioning.

 *Cluster->parent* rows are a bit different.
 They're for nesting clusters.
-Cluster->parent rows are started with a `cp:`.
+Cluster->parent rows are started with a `cp,`.
-Remove all the `ce:` lines you added above and instead, add this line to the data:
+Remove all the `ce,` lines you added above and instead, add this line to the data:

-    cp:squirrels:pandas
+    cp,squirrels:pandas

 which is used to denote that pandas is the parent cluster of squirrels.
 Hit 'draw-graph' again and you'll see the squirrels cluster moved inside the 'pandas' cluster at the position determined by the relative rank of the node within it to the other nodes inside pandas.

 Now let's add a virtual node.
 Keeping the line above in place, add another new line to the data:

-    cp:pandas:are they bears
+    cp,pandas:are they bears

 The new cluster you just added, `are they bears`, is not styled yet, so add another line, a cluster style line like so:

-    cs:are they bears|bgcolor:lightgray
+    cs,are they bears|bgcolor:lightgray

 Another example in the drop down list - Friendship cluster layout - shows a more complicated example of what can be achieved with cluster edge rows and cluster->parent rows. draw-graph adds these in order to get the most out of Graphviz' dot layout and help you produce 'what connects to what' style diagrams which are pretty common in the work place.